 We experienced in the fourth quarter of 2008 a significant decline in business, which together with an uncertain economic outlook caused us to determine that additional cost and expense reduction measures were necessary.
 We took a restructuring charge of \$535,000 in the fourth quarter of 2008, primarily related to severance, to further lower the revenue breakeven point for Data I/0.
-This business decline continued during the first quarter of 2009 and we took additional restructuring actions that had a net charge of \$22,000 for the quarter.
+This business decline continued during the first and second quarters of 2009 and we took additional restructuring actions that resulted in a net charge of \$22,000 and \$158,000, respectively.
 We are continuing our efforts to balance business geography shifts, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
-Tempering these efforts is the current economic uncertainty.
+Complicating these efforts is the current economic uncertainty.
+With operating costs at approximately \$2.5 million we expect our current quarterly revenue breakeven point to be around \$4.7 million.

 We are focusing our research and development efforts in our strategic growth markets, namely new programming technology, and automated programming systems for the manufacturing environment.
 We continue to focus on extending the capabilities and support for our FlashCORE architecture, and the ProLINE-RoadRunner, FLX, PS, and FlashPAK product lines.
 Our applications innovation strategy provides complete solutions to target customer's business problems.
 These solutions generally have a larger software element, may involve third-party components, and in many cases, will be developed to address a specific customer's requirements.
 We believe by adding these features to our strategic product platforms, we will be able to set ourselves apart from other product suppliers and elevate our relationships with our customers to a partner level.
 We recently announced that the next generation of our programmer architecture, FlashCORE III, is being introduced and is part of the PS 388, a new member of our PS family of automated programming systems.
-We have received our first orders for these new products and expect to start shipping them in the second quarter of 2009.
+We have received our first orders for these new products and shipped them in the second quarter of 2009.
+In July, we received our first repeat orders for these new products.